apalarcon/LATTIN/README.md

 ==========================================================================================
     - MASK FILE DETAILS -
 ==========================================================================================
 file_mask                  = 'path'                      -> Path to mask file (netcdf format)
 maskname                   = 'mask'                      -> Name of mask variable in the mask file maskvar_lat                = 'lat'                       -> Latitude variable name in the mask file maskvar_lon                = 'lon'                       -> Longitude variable name in the mask file mask_value                 = value                       -> Mask value for filterirng parcels in the target region

 ==========================================================================================
     - OUTPUT DOMAIN RESOLUTION -
 ==========================================================================================
 resolution                 = 0.5                         -> Output resolutiom
 numPdX                     = 720                         -> Number of grid points in x-direction numPdY                     = 360                         -> Number of grid points in y-direction lon_lower_left             = -180                        -> Longitude in lower left corner
 lat_lower_left             = -90                         -> Latitude in lower left corner

 ==========================================================================================
     - SPECIFIC FOR HEAT TRACKING -
 ==========================================================================================
 tracking_heat              = 'True'/'False'              -> Activate heat tracking

 heat_tracking_method       = 'SCH19'                     -> Heat tracking method [SCH19, SCH20, JK22, CUSTOM].
-                                                                 If you select one of this method [SCH19, SCH20, JK22], you do not to specify the next parameters.
-WARNING: The default values inly work for time_step=360 minutes
+* If you select one of this method [SCH19, SCH20, JK22], you do not to specify the next parameters.
+* WARNING: The default values inly work for time_step=360 minutes

+var_heat_track             = 'potTemp'/'dse'             -> Variable for heat tracking
+* dse: Dry static energy
-#Variable for heat tracking [str]. ['sde'/'potTemp']. sde: Dry static energy, potTemp: Potential Temperature
+* potTemp: Potential Temperature
-var_heat_track="potTemp"

-#Minimun change in tracking var  (dvar/dt) to be considered an uptake [float].
+dvarheatthreshold          = value                       -> Minimun change in tracking var to be considered an uptake
-#If tracking var is potential temperature, dvarheatthreshold is in Kelvin
+* If tracking var is potential temperature, dvarheatthreshold is in Kelvin
-#If tracking var is dry static energy, dvarheatthreshold is in kJ/kg
+* If tracking var is dry static energy, dvarheatthreshold is in kJ/kg
-dvarheatthreshold=1

-#Filter parcels within the target region above the Planetary Boudnary Layer (PBL)
+filter_pbl_parcels         = 'True'/'False'              -> Filter parcels within the target region within the PBL
-filter_pbl_parcels=True

-#Custom limits for filtering parcel within the target region instead of use PBL high [float] [m].
+heat_custom_limits_highs   = [lower_limit, upper_limit]  -> Custom limits for filtering parcel within the target [m]
-#heat_custom_limits_highs=[lower_limit, upper_limit].
-#Set heat_custom_limits_highs = [0,0] to use PBL highs for filtering.
+* Set heat_custom_limits_highs = [0,0] to use PBL highs for filtering.
-#Only it works if filter_pbl_parcels=True
+* Only it works if filter_pbl_parcels=True
-heat_custom_limits_highs=[0, 0]

-#Checking PBL condition along the parcels trajectories [int]  [0,1,2]
+pblcheck                   =  int value                   -> hecking PBL condition along the parcels trajectories
-#0: no PBL check, use everything
+                                                             0: no PBL check, use everything
-#1: at least one location within the PBL
+                                                             1: at least one location within the PBL
-#2: both locations within the PBL
+                                                             2: both locations within the PBL
-pblcheck=2

-#PBL method for PBL check [str] [maxval, meanval, actualval]
+pbl_method                 = "maxval"                     -> PBL method for PBL check. [maxval, meanval, actualval] trk_rh_check               = 'True'/'False'               -> Check relative humidity
-pbl_method="maxval"

-#Check relative humidity ['True'/'False']
-trk_rh_check=True

-#Allowed relative humidity changes [float].
+rh_threshold               = value                        -> Allowed relative humidity changes.
                                                              Only needed if trk_rh_check=True
-rh_threshold=10

-#Checking changes in specific humidty along the parcels trajectory ['True'/'False']
+dqcheck                    = 'True'/'False'               -> Checking changes in specific humidty along the parcels trajectory. dqthreshold                = value                        -> Allowed changes in specific humidity.
-dqcheck=True

-#Allowed changes in specific humidity [float].
                                                              Only needed if dqcheck=True
-dqthreshold=0.1

-#Apply linear adjusment of detected uptakes ['True'/'False']
+heat_linear_adjustment     = 'True'/'False'               -> Apply linear adjusment of detected uptakes
-heat_linear_adjustment=True

 ```